Why is this app dangerous?

 [Sheriff] Morgan cautioned all parents to be wary of apps like Marco Polo, which teens can use to communicate with strangers. –CBS affiliate WKRG

-- Private messaging apps can bring out the worst in teens because it feels more private than social media and doesn’t show up on their parents’ phone bills
+- Private messaging apps can sometimes bring out the worst in teens because it feels more private than social media and doesn’t show up on their parents’ phone bills

 - Using the Marco Polo app can drain your student’s battery, make sure your student plans ahead and has a fully charged phone before leaving the house